phillycheeze/CitizenEntityCleaner/README.md

 4. Select checkbox options as desired.
 5. Click [Cleanup Citizens] to clean up entities.

-Monitor your city for any unexpected behavior and revert to original Saved city if needed.
+Monitor your city for any unexpected behavior and revert to original saved city if needed.
 Note: this mod does not automatically run in the background.
 It does nothing unless the Cleanup button is selected.

 ## What is causing the issue?